pbloem/profane-tmesis/if-croesus-goes-to-war.md

 From that point on, I felt like I was managing a forest fire in my chest.
 If she had been all I had had to live for, I would have gladly let it erupt, let it burn me down, one way or another.
 Often, I came close.
 Once, I nearly killed one of my slaves.

-Shortly after the funeral, I caught a young slave called Gordias in her bedroom.
+Shortly after the funeral, I caught a young slave in her bedroom.
 I thought he was preparing to clear it out, and I was ready to admonish him for it.
 But he simply stood there.
 Frozen, wide eyed, making no excuses.
 I realized something was wrong, but I could not immediately tell what was going on.

 His right fist was clenched tight.
 I ordered him to open his hand, but he just stood there, motionless.
 I grabbed by his tunic, and pulled his hand up by the wrist.
 He relented, and opened it, revealing a small necklace.
 A gold chain threaded through a small beryl pendant, carved in the shape of two dolphins intertwined.